-Space Florida is required under state law to "develop a spaceport master plan for the expansion and modernization of space transportation facilities within spaceport territories".
-The Florida Spaceport System Plan first adopted in 2013, updated in 2018, with an upcoming update functions in this role, incorporating the various individual spaceport master plans across the state, including the Cape Canaveral Spaceport Master Plan and the Cecil Spaceport Master Plan (Figure 5).
+Space Florida is required by state law to "develop a spaceport master plan for the expansion and modernization of space transportation facilities within spaceport territories".
+The Florida Spaceport System Plan was adopted in 2013 and updated in 2018, incorporating the individual spaceport master plans across the state, including the Cape Canaveral Spaceport Master Plan and the Cecil Spaceport Master Plan (Figure 5).
 The Florida Spaceport System Plan is consistent with and considered a supporting document to the FTP and SIS.
 In conjunction with the Florida Spaceport System Plan, Space Florida maintains a list of recommended capital projects eligible to be funded through FDOT.
-Each year,
+Each year, the project list is updated based on new project funding applications and unfunded